 Depending on the age and condition of your water heater, it may be time to replace it.
-The home water heater is a non-issue UNTIL you get hit with that first icy shower in the morning, or see a giant puddle in the basement when you come home from work.
+The home water heater is a non-issue until you get hit with that first icy shower in the morning, or see a giant puddle in the basement when you come home from work.
 To help you diagnose issues with your water heater, we have compiled a list of signs that indicate your water heater is failing.

-If it’s a conventional storage-tank water heater nearing the end of its 10 to 12-year average life-span, replacement is the obvious way to proceed.
-New models are up to 20% more efficient and can save up to $700 in energy costs over the projected life of the new unit.
-However, if your water heater is only a few years old, repair may be the way to go.
-Not sure whether to repair or replace?
+If you’re having problems with a storage-tank water heater that is 10 to 12 years old, this is a signal it needs to be replaced.
+New water heaters are up to 20% more efficient and can save up to $700 in energy costs over the projected life of the new unit.
+However, if your water heater is only a few years old, a technician will recommend performing a repair instead of a replacement.

 Conventional water heaters are simple.
-Cold water enters the tank and is heated by an electric element, a gas burner or an oil-fired burner.
-A thermostat regulates the temperature, in the tank, usually between 120 to 140 degrees.
+Cold water enters the tank and is heated by an electric heating element, a gas burner or an oil-fired burner.
+A thermostat regulates the temperature, in the tank, usually between 120 to 140 degrees Fahrenheit.
 As the water in the tank becomes warm, the pressure will increase in the water heater.
 When you turn on a sink in your house, pressure sends the warm water to the faucet from the hot water heater.

 Maintain Your Water Heater